cernak/flashcards/README.md

 Project start date: 10/1/21<br>
 Project finish date: 10/10/21<br>

-My profile can be viewed at: https://hyperskill.org/profile/87088491
+My profile can be viewed at: https://hyperskill.org/profile/87088491 <br>
+Jetrains Academy can be very frustrating and currently I would not recommend it.
+I'm not 100% satisfied with the lessons before the practices.